-We currently own most of the manufacturing equipment necessary to manufacture Surfaxin(R).
-However, we will be required to rely on outside manufacturers, including Taylor Pharmaceuticals, Inc., to produce appropriate clinical grade material which meets standards for use in clinical studies for certain of our products.
+We will be required to rely on outside manufacturers, including Taylor Pharmaceuticals, Inc., to produce appropriate clinical grade material that meets standards for use in clinical studies for certain of our products.
+We may also enter into arrangements with other manufacturers for the manufacture of material for use in clinical testing.

 Our outside manufacturers may not perform as agreed or may not remain in the contract manufacturing business for the time required by us to successfully produce and market our product candidates.
-If one of our outside manufacturers fails to deliver the required quantities of our product candidates for clinical use on a timely basis and at commercially reasonable prices, and we fail to find a replacement manufacturer or develop our own manufacturing capabilities, our business, financial condition and results of operations will be materially adversely affected.
+If one of our outside manufacturers fails to deliver the required quantities of our product candidates for clinical use on a timely basis and at commercially reasonable prices, and we fail to find a replacement manufacturer or develop our own manufacturing capabilities, it could delay or impair our ability to obtain regulatory approval for our products.

 In addition, our third-party manufacturers are required to register manufacturing facilities with the FDA and foreign regulatory authorities.
 The facilities will then be subject to inspections confirming compliance with good manufacturing practice requirements established with the FDA or corresponding foreign regulations.
-If our third-party foreign or domestic suppliers or manufacturers of our products fail to comply with good manufacturing practice requirements or other FDA regulatory requirements, our business, financial condition and results of operations will be materially adversely affected.
+If our third-party foreign or domestic suppliers or manufacturers of our products fail to comply with good manufacturing practice requirements, our products may not be marketable.